brick/varexporter/README.md

 It is particularly useful to store data that can be cached by OPCache, just like your source code, and later retrieved very fast, much faster than unserializing data using `unserialize()` or `json_decode()`.

-But it also suffers from several drawbacks:
+But it also suffers from many drawbacks:

 - It outputs invalid PHP code for `stdClass` objects, using `stdClass::__set_state()` which doesn't exist
 - It cannot export custom objects that do not implement `__set_state()`, and `__set_state()` does not play well with private properties in parent classes, which makes the implementation tedious
 - It does not support closures
+- It does not preserve object identity when an object is referenced several times
+- It does not handle circular references, which issue a warning and are replaced with NULL values

 Additionally, the output is not very pretty: